 - Post-Dated Cheque

 It is the cheque, which is issued, payable in a future date.
-Banks will not honor this cheque before due date written therein.
+Banks will not honour this cheque before due date written therein.

 - Anti-Dated Cheque